 After you have spent a period of two weeks without the suspected food irritants, try slowly adding them back in one at a time, waiting several days between each food to notice if any of your symptoms return.
 Many people will notice an immediate reaction when they reintroduce a food they are sensitive to.
 If you experience this, take this as a very strong clue that you should avoid that food!

 For harder-to-identify food sensitivities, I recommend the Alletess lab test, which can be ordered through your primary care practitioner.
 If you prefer to order the home test kit, MyMedLab offers two options to test for the most commonly eaten foods: the 184 Food Panel and the 96 Food Panel.

 In addition to food sensitivities, various pathogens like Blasto and H. pylori as well as overgrowths of normal flora seen in cases of SIBO or Candida infections, can cause gut inflammation and lead to protein malabsorption issues.

-S. boulardii, a beneficial yeast, can be highly beneficial for clearing out these pathogens, which in turn allows for gut healing and better absorption of nutrients.
-I recommend starting with 2 capsules per day, and slowly moving up to a therapeutic dose of as many as 2 capsules, 3 times per day.
+S. boulardii, a beneficial yeast, can be very helpful for clearing out these pathogens, which in turn allows for gut healing and better absorption of nutrients.
+I recommend starting with two capsules per day, and slowly moving up to a therapeutic dose of as many as two capsules, three times per day.